danipindado/danipindado.github.io/_posts/2017-01-21-Garmin-ConnectIQ-pool-swim-app.md

  + the app, unlike most of you think, does not work on accelerometers. it works on the compass.
  + For proper function, the app needs to figure out your pool's orientation.
 This happens during the first 10 seconds of the activity. **Please do not press start if you are not going to swim inmmediately**.
 Just saying.
+ + **When you have a short break, stop the activity** (when resting, adjusting goggles, ...).
+Otherwise it is likely that the compass will eventually trigger a lap.

 Feel free to use the comment section below to ask any questions.
 Remember that you don't need to create a Disqus account in order to comment: just write your comment, click on the "Name" field below, and the option "I'd rather post as a guest" will pop up.